-This results in three measures of core argument coding complexity in my study: case-marking, cell, and form complexity.
-Case-marking complexity measures the number of rules that determine the expression of nouns as the encode core arguments.
+This results in three measures of core argument coding complexity in my study: case marking, cell, and form complexity.
+Case marking complexity measures the number of rules that determine the expression of nouns that encode core arguments.
 Cell and form complexity measure complexity in the verbal form as it encodes core arguments, particularly the size of the paradigm and the number of forms in the system respectively.
 Measuring core argument coding in these three distinct measures is important, given claims about the loss/gain of complexity in Trans-Himalayan are specific to the verbal domain, and these different measures reflect and hence help us assess differing claims about complexity in core argument marking in Trans-Himalayan.

-Next, I explain how each of these complexity measures is calculated.
 After obtaining scores for each language, I centered and scaled these values (represented them as standard deviations from the mean).

 Case marking complexity

-I measured case-marking complexity as the sum of distinct core case markers plus the number of optionality rules governing their expression.
+I measured case marking complexity as the count of distinct core case markers plus the number of optionality rules governing their expression.
 This is an absolute measure of complexity, but is expected to correlate to learning complexity as well, since the more distinct case markers a language has, and the more rules that dictate their insertion, the more a learner must “learn”.
 Bentz and Winter (2013) find that languages with more second language speakers tend to have smaller case inventories, lending credence to the idea.

 For example, Bodo (bodo1269) has two primary case markers for core arguments: a nominative marker (for S and A) -a (with four allomorphs) and an object marker, -khwu (Haokip and Brahma, 2018:3).
 It has two additional markers for P: -lo is used when P is in contrastive focus, and -nao marks weakly affected objects (homophonous with the locative marker).
-Bodo's case marking complexity is therefore 4 (distinct core case markers) + 2 (optionality rules) = 6, reflecting both the inventory of forms and the conditional rules governing their expression.
+Bodo's case marking complexity is therefore 4 (distinct core case markers: -a, -khwu, -lo, -nao) + 2 (optionality rules: contrastive focus on P, weakly affected P) = 6, reflecting both the inventory of forms and the conditional rules governing their expression.

 Verbal argument indexing complexity

-Verbal argument indexes usually show a lot more distinctions than case markers, as it tracks person and number.
+Verbal argument indexes usually show a lot more distinctions than case markers, as they track person and number.
 These complex verb forms can be understood as resulting from paradigms that track dimensions of variations, or as the combination of the verb with distinct morphemes that index core arguments.
 I operationalize this as cell complexity, which measures the number of cells in a paradigm where the verb is inflected for a transitive clause, and form complexity, which records the number of unique forms that can be used on the verbal unit to index S, A, and P. For both, I only considered declarative, affirmative clause types, and only considered one tense type (typically the unmarked tense, and if both were marked, the one with fewer distinctions).

 For an example of why this dual approach is justified, consider Karbi (karb1241).
 Karbi employs a "non-subject speech act participant marker" whenever the P argument is first or second person (Konnerth, 2014:224).
 This means Karbi utilizes 4 out of 9 slots in its verbal paradigm (cell complexity = 4) but employs only a single distinct form (form complexity = 1).
 Karbi’s resultant cell complexity is 4, but its form complexity is only 1.

+Table 4: Karbi ‘Non-Subject SAP marker’ (Konnerth 2014:224).
+In the original table, ‘P’ is represented as 'non-A'.
+Rows and columns depict person combinations. + indicates presence, - indicates absence.